nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to list tasks
 2. MESS shows a list of tasks
-3. User requests to update a specific task in the list
+3. User requests to update a specific task by index in the list
-4. MESS deletes the person <br>
+4. MESS updates the person <br>
 Use case ends.

 **Extensions**